Shopify/polaris/polaris.shopify.com/content/foundations/content/naming.md

 ### Referring to Shopify and areas in the admin

 Use consistent and easy to understand descriptions when referring to locations in product, especially in [help documentation](/content/help-documentation#navigation).
-Descriptive feature names aren’t [capitalized](/content/naming#section-general-guidel featuren providing steps in a workflow, it’s okay to capitalize the page name, for example, “Go to the Products page”.
-Note that the page name is capitalized, but “page” isn’t. forn referring to Shopify’s main product offering, use “Shopify”.
-The only exception is when you need to differentiate it from another product, like the butile app, or expl fornpify admin”.
+Descriptive feature names aren’t [capitalized](https://polaris.shopify.com/foundations/content/naming), but when providing steps in a workflow, it’s okay to capitalize the page name, for example, “Go to the Products page”.
+Note that the page name is capitalized, but “page” isn’t.

+When referring to Shopify’s main product offering, use “Shopify”.
+The only exception is when you need to differentiate it from another product, like the mobile app, or explain a task specific to the admin.
+In these cases, you can use “Shopify admin”.

-A good description can: exception mobileease adoption of the product area
+A good description can:

 - Help establish a mental model for merchants
 - Clarify where the area fits into the product system